AdityaBhandari23/OneBanc/readme.md

 ## Troubleshooting

+- Ensure your virtual environment is activated before running commands
 - Make sure your CSV file is properly formatted
-- Ensure your virtual environment is activated before running commands
-- Check Django logs for detailed error messages
+- Check the Django server logs for detailed error messages